society765/checkers-visualize/README.md

 (using [dlib](https://github.com/davisking/dlib) for networking), I also fixed several bugs for this repo.
 Most of them are related to the rules of checkers.

-You may visit my demo [HERE](https://society765.github.io/checkers-visualize/).
+You may visit a static live demo [HERE](https://society765.github.io/checkers-visualize/).

 The below part of the README is from the original author.
 Many thanks!